Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 Once primarily a mining community, the town now relies mostly on light manufacturing, retailing and service industries for employment.The chocolate company Thorntons is based in Alfreton.

 The Little Castle at Bolsover stands guard above the modern day town, its medieval-style turrets and towers providing a pleasing focal point on the skyline.
-Designed as an extravagant retreat by the 17th century poet and courtier, Sir William Cavendish, it still retains its power to surprise and delight unsuspecting visitors to the area.
-Now in the care of English Heritage, the castle attracts many tourists.
+Designed as an extravagant retreat by the 17th century poet and courtier, Sir William Cavendish, it still retains the power to surprise and delight unsuspecting visitors to the area.
+Now in the care of English Heritage, the castle is popular with tourists.

 This famous spa town is very popular with tourists, and is often described as "the gateway to the Peak District National Park".Certainly it is a very handsome town with some wonderful buildings, and notable geological features.
 Buxton is home to Poole's Cavern, an extensive limestone cave system, featuring large stalagmites and stalagtites, as well as St Ann's Well, which is fed by a geothermal spring.
 The waters found here are bottled and sold internationally by Buxton Mineral Water Company.

 Buxton has educational establishments through to University level.
 The Devonshire Campus of the University of Derby is housed in one of the town's many historic buildings.
 The town's railway station has frequent trains to Stockport and Manchester.
 A rail journey to Manchester Piccadilly takes just under an hour.
-With excellent and varied sports and leisure facilities, a good local hospital, and a wide range of local shops, Buxton is a great place to buy a family home.
-Budget a minimum of £140,000 to buy a three bedroom house in this lovely location.
+Excellent sports and leisure facilities, a good local hospital, and a wide range of local shops all contribute to making Buxton a great place to buy a family home.
+Budget around £160,000 to buy a basic three bedroom house in this lovely location.